 4. Using People’s Faces Carelessly

-While photos of people’s faces have a positive psychological effect in marketing imagery, it’s important you are careful of using images with people in them, as you’ll need to get model releases from each person featured.
+While photos of people’s faces have a positive psychological effect in marketing imagery, it’s important you are careful of using images with people in them.
+This is because you’ll need to get model releases from each person featured.

 Images featuring people in them can provide a great visual tool for engaging with audiences.
 However, using them may come with some legal responsibilities.

 To ensure that you stay on the right side of the law, it is essential to obtain model releases from all individuals featured in your images.
 Failing to do this may leave you open to litigation and other potential legal issues.

 When incorporating images with people into your content, make sure that you have signed model releases on file for every individual present.

 As a hassle-free alternative, find high-quality stock images from services that focus on capturing real emotion, without being cheesy, for the same effect.

 5. Not Drawing Attention To Your Product Or Service

 An effective way to draw more attention to your product or service is by creating an eye-catching image.

 Images have the power to help set the tone of your message, engage people’s emotions, and make them more likely to read and learn about what you are offering.